-Mexico is one of the largest ESL markets in Latin America, with millions of students of all ages and levels.
-Consequently, in any city you visit, you’ll find a wide range of international and national chains.
-In addition, you’ll find smaller, local schools offering ESL classes pretty much everywhere you look.
+Mexico is one of the largest TEFL job markets in Latin America, with millions of students of all ages and levels.
+Consequently, in any city you visit, you will find a wide range of international and national chains offering ESL lessons.
+In addition, you will find smaller, local schools offering ESL classes pretty much everywhere you look.

 Qualifications and Credentials

-If you’re a non-native speaker, make sure you take any proof of your language level with you.
+If you are a non-native speaker, make sure you take any proof of your language level with you.
 Be prepared for the school to assess your language level before you can be assigned classes.

 Specific School Methodologies

-Having said this, many of the larger national school chains (even those with their own specific methodologies) will also look favorably on a candidate with formal teaching credentials.
-This can take the form of an ESL degree, a TESOL certificate or TOEFL certificate or TESOL diploma, TKT qualification, or similar.
+Many of the larger national school chains (even those with their own specific methodologies) will also look favorably on a candidate with formal teaching credentials.
+This can take the form of an Education degree, a TESOL certificate, TEFL certificate , TESOL diploma, TKT qualification, or similar qualification.

 International Chains & Examiner Vacancies